softkave/fimidara-server-node/notes/now.md

 - [ ] Support Blob, UIntArray in js sdk, and ensure that string support works
 - [ ] Switch assert to appAssert
 - [ ] Include count in paged endpoints
+- [ ] Test that all delete artifacts are removed for all resources

 ## Later